evermeer/AlamofireOauth2/README.md

 SwiftOAuth2
 ===========

-#Description

-A Swift implementation of Oauth2 featuring
+A Swift implementation of OAuth2 for iOS.

-- User authentication management via UIViewController
-- Retrieval of access & refresh token
-- Keychain storage for tokens

 #Setup